khugitshii/khugitshii/README.md

 ## Hey!
 Everyone.

-### I am a Delhitte, a student, a freelancer, currently pursuing BCA from Amity University.
+### I am a Delhitte, a student, a freelancer.
 Here's a Freelancer, interested in Front End Development, looking forward to contribute, explore, influence, even motivate  and get the best out of everything!

 ##